 While the numbers change, results appear similar.
 In the Solar case, the flow carried protons, and in the pulsar wind, the flow is electron-positron plasma.
-Both the Alfven speed and pulsar wind are close to the speed of light, which defines the time scales.
+Now the fact if we have the sub- or super-Alfvenic flow becomes important.
+Both the v_A and pulsar wind are close to the speed of light, which defines the time scales in the simulations.
 We are still working on getting close to the expected values in the relativistic pulsar wind in our simulations.